 Parry & White have developed a number of options for consideration.
 Each of these has considered the current layout, and explored options to provide additional space in the vicinity of the current Library building.

 Once the options were considered, the consultants have provided a cost estimate to undertake the works of \$630,000.

-Theme Area: A cohesive community with access to quality services Outcome 2.2: There are a variety of recreation and leisure activities available for all ages, across the Shire of Northam.
-Objective: Deliver a supportive library service
+Theme Area: A cohesive community with access to quality services available for all ages, across the Shire of Northam.